1970 Chevelle Engine ID Codes - Engine Pad

 |CRY (1)||454-4||450-LS6(w/L89)||Manual M22||Aluminum Heads/Heavy Duty Clutch|

-(2) One source, Chevrolet by the numbers, shows CRN for a 1970 Monte Carlo 454/360 with TH400 where another source, Chevelle, Malibu & El Camino ID numbers 1964-87 (as well as many websites) shows the CRN code for a manual/4-speed Chevelle.
+(2) One source, Chevrolet by the numbers, shows CRN for a 1970 Monte Carlo 454/360 with TH400 where a second source, Chevelle, Malibu & El Camino ID numbers 1964-87 (as well as many websites) shows the CRN code for a manual/4-speed Chevelle, and finally Chevelle and El Camino ID Model Codes (NCOA purple book) does not show this engine code at all probably due to the fact it's a Monte Carlo only engine.
 Every Chevelle LS5 build sheet I have shows RT for an LS5 w/manual transmission (26 to date) and RQ for an LS5 w/TH400 (another 26).
 Four Monte Carlo LS5 build sheets shows RN for an LS5 w/TH400.
 I'll take the information on a build sheet over other published data.

 These figures are for the U.S. production of Chevelles only (unless